Why have you made this decision?

 To view the closure announcement media release, please click here.

 Since we announced the proposal to end manufacturing, over the past few weeks we’ve been through a formal consultation process with our people and their representatives.

 While a range of issues were discussed as part of this process, no viable alternatives to the proposal were identified.

 We expect the factory to remain open until early 2018, with operations to ramp-down progressively from late this year.Still have a question?
 Contact our Consumer Advisory team

 Why don’t you make it a factory for the New Zealand market?

-If the proposal is adopted, what would happen to Pineapple Lumps, Jaffas and other Kiwi products?
+What will happen to Pineapple Lumps, Jaffas and other Kiwi products?

-If the proposal is adopted, where are Cadbury products for the New Zealand market going to be made?
+Where are Cadbury products for the New Zealand market going to be made?

 Will you be changing the recipes and ingredients for any New Zealand products?

 We will not compromise on the taste and quality of our products.
 While the vast majority of products will remain the same, we may take this opportunity to update the recipes and ingredients of a small number of products to reflect the changing taste preferences of New Zealand consumers.
 However, any changes will be thoroughly tested with Kiwi consumers.Still have a question?
 Contact our Consumer Advisory team